Find Trade Colleges

 About 56% of students who apply get accepted.
 Of the accepted students, 42% are men and 58% are women.

-58% of The College of Idaho students take out loans to afford college costs.
+Approximately 58% of the students who attend this school take out loans.
 The average amount of student loans is $7,344 a year.
-The student loan default rate of 3.1% means most graduates are not struggling to pay off their loans.
+The school reports a student loan default rate of 3.1% which is much lower than the average rate of 10.8%!

 Students who graduate from The College of Idaho with a bachelor’s degree make an average of $40,425 during the early years of their career after graduation.